-An Analysis of Population Trends in Yarmouth County, Nova Scotia, 1950-2010 by
+An Analysis of Trends in Environmental Protection Policies in Nova Scotia, 1980-2016 by

 Robert J. Green

 An abstract is a succinct summary of the report and its main findings.
 See the formatting requirements for the abstract in the regulations section of this document.
 Use 1.2 line spacing for the abstract text.